smartcontractkit/documentation/docs/resources/link-token-contracts.md

 | Symbol         | LINK                                                                                                                                                                                                                |
 | Decimals       | 18                                                                                                                                                                                                                  |

-# Other EVM Chains

-LINK is native to Ethereum, so to use LINK on other chains, it must be bridged. <a href="https://www.youtube.com/watch?v=WKvIGkBWRUA" target="_blank">This guide</a> explains how to bridge and swap tokens to other chains.

 ## BNB Chain

-### Mainnet
+### BNB Chain mainnet

-> 📘 Important
+BNB is used to pay for transactions on the BNB Chain mainnet.

+> 🚧 ERC-677 LINK on BNB Chain
 >
-> The LINK provided by the [BNB Chain Bridge](https://www.bnbchain.world/en/bridge) is not ERC-677 compatible, so cannot be used with Chainlink oracles.
-However, it can be [**converted to the official LINK token on BNB Chain using Chainlink's PegSwap service**](https://pegswap.chain.link/).
+> The LINK provided by the [BNB Chain Bridge](https://www.bnbchain.world/en/bridge) is not ERC-677 compatible, so you cannot use it with Chainlink services or oracle nodes.
+Use the [**Chainlink PegSwap service**](https://pegswap.chain.link/) to convert bridged LINK to the official ERC-677 LINK token on BNB Chain.

 | Parameter      | Value                                                                                                                                                                                                        |
 | :------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |